Spentine/Spentris/documentation/docs.md

         // each key is optional and may be omitted
         // if a key is omitted the game will use predefined default values

-        seed: 0, // {"random" | number}
-        rotationSystem: // use the format specified by *Rotation System Data*
         state: {
           // keys are optional